Ireozar/db-result-bot/README.md

 # db-result-bot
-A Discord bot to get the winner of a DuelingBook replay link submitted.
+A Discord bot to get some data about a DuelingBook replay link submitted.

 ## Installation
 - build the binary